Laeta Kalogridis: Writing career

 Kalogridis became involved as a peacemaker in the 2007–2008 Writers Guild of America strike, working with writers and producers to reach a solution.
 The New York Times reported her involvement, "Ms. Kalogridis and her friends... had become a pipeline to the guild members holding out for sizable gains, whose support would be needed if any deal was to be reached."
 She is also the founder of the pro-union website Hollywood United.

 She was an executive producer of the 2009 blockbuster Avatar by director James Cameron.
 She was executive producer and screenwriter of the 2010 film Shutter Island.
 She produced the 2013 film White House Down.
 In 2013, she and Patrick Lussier were both named co-writers for the fifth film in the Terminator series, Terminator Genisys.

 In 2018, she was producer for the film The House with a Clock in Its Walls.
 She was also creator, screenwriter, and executive producer of Altered Carbon, a Netflix scifi series which premiered in February 2018.
 She continues to work on the film adaptation of the manga Alita: Battle Angel as a co-writer along with James Cameron and Robert Rodriguez, which was released on February 14, 2019.
 Since 2016 she has also been writing and executive producing the untitled Sword Art Online live-action series for Netflix.
 She is writing the pilot, noting in an interview that she was working to not "whitewash" the adaptation.

-She writes and executive produces the Cleopatra film by Gal Gadot.

-In May 2019, BuzzFeed News reported that Laeta Kalogridis had been hired in the spring of 2018 to write a film based on the 2003 video game Star Wars: Knights of the Old Republic, and that she was close to completing the first script of a potential trilogy based on the series.
+In May 2019, BuzzFeed News reported that Kalogridis had been hired in the spring of 2018 to write a film based on the 2003 video game Star Wars: Knights of the Old Republic, and that she was close to completing the first script of a potential trilogy based on the series.
 Representatives refused to comment, and nothing has been reported since.

+She is currently writing and executive producing the Cleopatra film starring Gal Gadot.